 2514 Engineering Physics I Lecture and Laboratory (4) Prerequisites: MAT 1613 and one of the following: High school chemistry, High school physics, CHE 1223 with laboratory.
-This course will be phased out after the Fall 2015 semester.

 A combined lecture and laboratory course covering mechanics, heat, waves, and sound.
 This is a calculus-based course primarily for students of engineering, science, or mathematics.
 Labs associated with this course contain experiments and exercises that reinforce the principles introduced in lecture.
 Three lecture and 1 lab hour per week.

 2524 Engineering Physics II Lecture and Laboratory (4) Prerequisite: PHY 2514.
-This course will be phased out after the Fall 2015 semester.